krisarmstrong/seed/docs/internal/HEALTHCARE_MARKET_STRATEGY.md

 ### Objection: "We need FedRAMP / HITRUST certification"

 **Response:** "Great question.
-LuminetIQ maps to HIPAA Security Rule, NIST 800-53, and CIS Controls, which are the foundations of HITRUST CSF.
+The Seed maps to HIPAA Security Rule, NIST 800-53, and CIS Controls, which are the foundations of HITRUST CSF.

 For self-hosted deployments: You have full control and data never leaves your network.